algolia/algoliasearch-client-objc/README.md

 <!--/NO_HTML-->

+## Deprecated

+### WARNING - Deprecated

-**WARNING: Deprecated.** In July 2015, we released our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift), able to work with Swift and Objective-C. As of version 3 (April 2016), Swift has become the reference implementation for both Swift and Objective-C projects.
+In July 2015, we released our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift), able to work with Swift and Objective-C. As of version 3 (April 2016), Swift has become the reference implementation for both Swift and Objective-C projects.

 *This Objective-C API Client is no longer under active development.* It is still supported for bug fixes, but will not receive new features.

 <!--NO_HTML-->